 \subsection{Parallel Concatenation and Re-organization Feature Bi-Fusion Architecture}

-The {\bf Feature Pyramid (FP)} is a widely-used top-down feature aggregation approach that can collect semantically rich features to effectively discriminate objects with scale invariance.
+Feature Pyramid (FP) is widely-used in top-down feature aggregation that can collect semantically rich features to effectively discriminate objects with scale invariance.
 However, it is well-known that FP cannot preserve accurate localization for small objects due to pooling and quantization.
-The winning methods of LPIRC 2019 challenge show improvements on detecting general-sized objects but not on small objects.
-As an improvement, object prediction can be carried out using information from both each pyramid layer and the respective lower layers.
-This is why several SoTA bi-directional methods \cite{conf/icann/SchererMB10,Kim_2018_ECCV,Woo2019GatedBF} leverage new feature streams from lower feature layers (or the raw image itself) to keep track of features from smaller objects and achieve accurate localization.
-However, such bi-fusion modules specially designed for improving small object detection still lack of capability in detecting very large objects.
+The winning methods of LPIRC 2019 challenge \cite{2019LPIRC} show improvements on detecting general-sized objects but not on small objects.
+There object prediction was carried out using information from both each pyramid layer and the respective lower layers.
+This coincide with thoughts from several SoTA bi-directional methods \cite{conf/icann/SchererMB10,PFPNet:ECCV:2018,Woo2019GatedBF} in leveraging new feature streams from lower feature layers (or the raw image itself) to keep track of features from smaller objects and achieve more accurate localization.
+Such bi-fusion modules specially designed for improving small object detection still lack capabilities in detecting larger objects.

-In this paper, we propose an effective {\em parallel} FP fusion design to tackle this very problem of object detection, by creating multiple bi-fusion paths to keep tracks of features that are suitable to detect objects of all sizes (tiny, small, and regular-sized, and large objects).
-Each bi-fusion path is a track of size-dependent features to represent objects at a special scale.
-Assume that there are $N$ prediction maps, where $N=3$ for YOLOv4.
-We propose to execute the $N$ different concurrent fusion paths to generate $N$ fused feature maps for the $N$ prediction maps.
-We use $n$ to index the bi-fusion modules (thus $n\leq N$), and let $L$ be the level of the top layer in the FP.
-As show in Fig.\ref{fig:overview}, the $n^{th}$ bi-fusion module will {\em bi-fuse} feature maps from the $(L-n+1)^{th}$ layer to the $(L-n-N+2)^{th}$ layer in the backbone.
+In this paper, we propose an effective {\em parallel} FP fusion design to tackle this difficult problem of {\em object detection considering all object scales}.
+This is done by creating multiple bi-fusion paths to keep tracks of features that are suitable to detect objects of all sizes (including tiny and large objects).
+Each bi-fusion path keeps track of size-dependent features to represent objects at a specific scale.
+Assume that there are $N$ prediction maps (where $N=3$ for YOLOv4), we propose to execute the $N$ different concurrent fusion paths to generate $N$ fused feature maps for the $N$ prediction maps.
+We use $n$ to index the bi-fusion modules (thus $n\leq N$).
+Let $L$ be the level of the top layer in the FP.
+As shown in Fig.~\ref{fig:overview}, the $n^{th}$ bi-fusion module will {\em bi-fuse} feature maps from the $(L-n+1)^{th}$ layer to the $(L-n-N+2)^{th}$ layer in the backbone.
 The $s^{th}$ output will be fed into the $s^{th}$ prediction map for object detection, which will integrate feature maps from the $s^{th}$ layer of all bi-fusion modules.
-Noticeably, the $1^{st}$ bi-fusion module in our method corresponds to single bi-fusion module in SoTA bi-directional methods \cite{conf/icann/SchererMB10,Kim_2018_ECCV,Woo2019GatedBF}.
+Noticeably, the $1^{st}$ bi-fusion module in our model corresponds to the sole bi-fusion module in SoTA bi-directional methods \cite{conf/icann/SchererMB10,PFPNet:ECCV:2018,Woo2019GatedBF}.